zuzazuza/domaincheck/README.md

 quick and simple assessment of a number of such checks.

-Checks of interest that this tool may perform include:
+Checks of interest that this tool performs include:

 - CAA
 - DMARC